Search for Important Questions

 1. Give two reasons for the Chauri-Chaura movement.

-2. What was the federal court?
+2. What was the Cripps Mission?

 3. Outline the significance of Trade Union.